One of the most intriguing structures humans ever created is located in Egypt.

 There’s more proof of the high level of craftsmanship by the Ancient Egyptians.
 According to measurements from the Cole Survey done in 1925, the lengths of the base on each side are 230.252 meters, 230.454 meters, 230.391 meters, 230.357 meters.

-This means the average margin of error on all sides is just 58 millimeter.
+This means the average margin of error on all sides is just 58 millimeters.
 We’re talking about twice the length of a football field here so this is pretty amazing!

 18. How long did it take to complete the pyramid?